eigenvivek/DiffDRR/README.md

 The full example is available at [`introduction.ipynb`](https://vivekg.dev/DiffDRR/tutorials/introduction.html).

-## Application: 6-DoF Slice-to-Volume Registration
+## Application: 2D-3D Registration with Gradient Descent

 We demonstrate the utility of our auto-differentiable DRR generator by solving a 6-DoF registration problem with gradient-based optimization.